NomatheLuckyOne/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Pointers,Arrays and Strings Functions in C
+Pointers, Arrays and Strings Functions in c